PySimpleSQL/pysimplesql/README.md

 - foreign key constraints on the database tables (lets PySimpleSQL know what the relationships are)
 - a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent tables are refreshed
-- PySimpleGUI control keys need to be named {table}.{field} for automatic mapping.
+- PySimpleGUI™ control keys need to be named {table}.{field} for automatic mapping.
 Of course, manual mapping is supported as well. @Database.record() is a convenience function/"custom control" to make adding records quick and easy!
 - The field 'name', (or the 2nd column of the database in the absence of a 'name' column) is what will display in comboxes for foreign key relationships.
 Of course, this can be changed manually if needed, but truly the simplictiy of